-Acquiring, holding or disposing of our securities may have tax consequences under the laws of Canada and the United States that are not disclosed in this Annual Report on Form 10-K and, in particular, potential investors should be aware that we believe we are likely a "passive foreign investment company" under the U.S. Internal Revenue Code, which may have adverse tax consequences for investors in the United States.
+Acquiring, holding or disposing of our securities may have tax consequences under the laws of Canada and the United States that are not disclosed in this Annual Report on Form 10-K and, in particular, potential investors should be aware that if we are or we become a "passive foreign investment company" under the U.S. Internal Revenue Code, there may be adverse tax consequences for investors in the United States.

 Acquiring, holding or disposing of our securities may have tax consequences under the laws of Canada and the United States that are not disclosed in this Annual Report on Form 10-K. In particular, potential investors that are U.S. taxpayers should be aware that we may be considered a "passive foreign investment company" under Section 1297(a) of the U.S. Internal Revenue Code (a PFIC).
-We believe that we were likely a PFIC for our tax year ended November 30, 2013, and may be a PFIC for our current and future tax years.
+We believe that we were not a PFIC for our tax year ended November 30, 2014, but may become a PFIC for future tax years.
 PFIC classification is fundamentally factual in nature, generally cannot be determined until the close of the tax year in question, and is determined annually.
 Additionally, the analysis depends, in part, on the application of complex U.S. federal income tax rules, which are subject to differing interpretations.
 In any tax year in which we are a PFIC, a U.S. taxpayer will be required to file an annual report with the Internal Revenue Service containing such information as Treasury Regulations or other tax rules may require.